 - GSAS will send notification of the award to the email address from which you submitted the application.

 - Upon receiving notification of the award, students must submit confirmation of acceptance to the conference to the GSAS Office of Academic and Student Affairs.
-This may be done by sending a scanned copy of the acceptance letter or email notice to firstname.lastname@example.org or by bringing a copy of the letter to the GSAS Office of Academic and Student Affairs at 6 Washington Square North, 2nd Floor.
+This may be done by sending a scanned copy of the acceptance letter or email notice to firstname.lastname@example.org.
 Be sure that the confirmation includes your name and UID number.
 If confirmation is not received by the Confirmation Deadline shown above, the award offer will be cancelled.

-All grants are $500.
+All grants are up to $500.
 International students whose countries do not have a tax treaty with the U.S. will be taxed at 8% or 14% of the grant, depending on their visa type.

 - Students applying for a grant must complete this application form.
-(There is no form unless the application period is open-Registration deadline has passed.)
+(There is no form unless the application period is open.)